BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 NAME                REFERENCE                      TARGETS    MINPODS   MAXPODS   REPLICAS hello-world-nginx   Deployment/hello-world-nginx   600%/80%   1         5          4
 ```

+The TARGETS column is the metrics on pods as a percentage of cpu request at current/target.

 The horizontal pod autoscaler initially has a value of `<unknown>` in the TARGETS column.
 It might take up to five minutes before <unknown> changes to display a percentage for current usage.